This repo is for review of requests for signing shim. To create a request for review:

 What's the justification that this really does need to be signed for the whole world to be able to boot it:

-CloudReady is a Linux distribution, forked from Chromium OS.
-We want to enable (and encourage) our user base to boot our OS with secure boot enabled.
+Chrome OS is a Linux distribution.
+We want to enable (and encourage) our user base to boot Chrome OS (reven) with secure boot enabled.

 Who is the primary contact for security updates, etc.